jonathanahn95/BetterHelp/README.md

 # BetterHelp

 [Live!](https://betterhelp.herokuapp.com/#/)
- * Please note the live site is currently on Heroku Hobby Dynos, so please allow a couple seconds for BetterGoat to get up and running *
+ * Please note the live site is currently on Heroku Hobby Dynos, so please allow a couple seconds for BetterHelp to get up and running *

 BetterHelp is a single-page web application inspired by Yelp.
 It is a local-search service application that allows users to write reviews and search businesses.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.